oneapi-src/oneDAL/docs/source/api/spmd/communicator.rst

 1. The instance stores a pointer to communicator implementation that holds all property values and data.

-2. The reference count indicating how many communicator objects refer to the same implementation.
+2. The reference count indicates how many communicator objects refer to the same implementation.

 3. The communicator increments the reference count for it to be equal to the number of communicator objects sharing the same implementation.